tomdemeyere/tomdemeyere.github.io/_posts/2024-02-04-quacc-espresso.md

 There are other keys in the dictionary, but these are the most important ones.
 Printing the dictionary will give you a better idea of what's inside.

-For files, by default, Quacc creates folders in the current working directory that you will quickly notice.
+For files, you will notice Quacc creating folders in the current working directory.
 Calculations are run in temporary folders and at the end files are moved and gzipped to a permanent folder.
 If this behaviour seems strange, it makes more sense when you consider the use of workflow engines.
 Settings are available to change the default behaviour; if you want more information about directory management, the Quacc documentation has a nice [page](https://quantum-accelerators.github.io/quacc/user/settings/file_management.html) about it.

 ---
 ##### **How do I change the Espresso keywords?**